Mtsif/MilkSafe/README.md

 # MilkSafe - Milk Proteome Evaluation Tool

-MilkSafe is a command-line tool for analyzing milk proteome data.
-It processes protein data from milk and exosome samples and generates UpSet plots to visualize protein intersections.
+MilkSafe is a versatile command-line tool designed for in-depth analysis of milk proteome datasets.
+It empowers researchers to seamlessly process protein data extracted from both milk and exosome samples.
+MilkSafe's comprehensive analysis capabilities enable users to gain valuable insights into protein intersections, and it provides a powerful visualization tool in the form of UpSet plots, making it easier to understand and interpret complex proteomic data.

 ## Getting Started